 The patent application is:

 Invented by James Norris, Gregory John Donaker, and Nina Weiyu Kang

 US Patent Application 20090019028

 Filed July 9, 2007

-A search query may be interpreted as many possible interpretations, and each interpretation may be explored before the results of the search are sent to a user.
+A search query may be interpreted as many possible interpretations, and each interpretation may be explored before the search results are sent to a user.
 In one embodiment, a device may split the search query into partitions.
 Each of the partitions may be submitted, as a search query, to search repositories.
 Confidence scores based on the results returned from the repositories may be used to determine a measure of confidence of the repository in the search query interpretation.